Gammel Strand 36: 17 and 18th century

 At the time of the 1787 census, No. 9 was home to two households.
 Christian Wilhelm Mengs (1734-1799), administrator of the Royal Danish Cotton Manufactory (Kongl.Danske Bomulds Manufactur), resided in the building with his wife Anne Mengs, their two daughters (aged 14 and 21), two office clerks, a floor clerk and a maid.
-Maria Cathrina Klauman, a 36-year-old widow, resided in the building with a housekeeper (husjomfru) and a maid.
+Maria Cathrina Klauman, a 36-year-old widow, resided in the building with a husjomfru and a maid.

 The building was destroyed in the Copenhagen Fire of 1795, together with most of the other properties in the area.

 19th century

-The current building on the site was constructed in 1800–01 by master builder and architect Johan Christopher Suhr (1736–1801).
+The present building on the site was constructed in 1800–01 by master builder and architect Johan Christopher Suhr (1736–1801).
 No residents were recorded at the time of the 1801 census, indicating that it had not yet been completed by the time that the census took place.